cscheid/ieeevis.org/content/info/open-practices/open-practices-arxiv.md

 * [a first-time arXiv.org user who needs help with registration in the arXiv system?](arxiv-first-time-user)
 * [an overleaf user who needs help getting your paper on the arXiv?](overleaf-user)
 * [a previous arXiv user looking for advice specific to IEEE VIS submissions to the arXiv?](vis-specific-arxiv-recommendations)

+## Updating the arXiv record post-publication
+* Once your paper is processed for publication by IEEE (post final acceptance) and after you receive the DOI, you will need to update your arXiv record following the guidance here